payingattention/linkjs/README.md

 **User Management.** Link could implement a user registry, but it is far more interesting to let the users' filesystem definition live off-site.
 Users could then carry their own fs defs, host them on their own servers, or use a login service (which the Link instance-owners might provide).

+## Contributing

+If you would like to get involved, contact Paul Frazee at pfrazee@gmail.com.

+## License

+The license has not yet been chosen, but it will be an open-source variant.